New Caledonia

 ../../_images/fcc_tmf.png

-Lines in black represent country borders and the 10 km buffer.
+Lines in black represent country borders.
 One degree tiles in grey cover the whole buffer and were used to download the data in parallel.

 Reproject in EPSG:3163 for area computation